uutzinger/RTIMULib2-Teensy/README.md

 ### Cube_Display
 This processing sketch displays the IMU as a box and shows numerical values in a window.
 It responds to some user key strokes and for example turns compass on/off with M/m.
 This visualization is useful to study how fast the pose follows motion and how well the motion detection algorithm works as one can observe very small motion using this program.
-If compass is used for fusion, after rigorous motion, there usually is settling of the pose.
+If compass is used for fusion, after rigorous motion, there usually is delayed settling of the pose.

 ### BitBucketsIMU
 This sketch implements IMU for FRC team 4183 to communicate with RoboRIO and transmit data over USB interface.